South Molton: Education

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the nearby Huntshaw Cross TV transmitter, Caradon Hill TV transmitter can also be received in the town.

+Local radio stations are BBC Radio Devon on 94.8 FM, Heart West on 96.2 FM, The Voice on 106.1 FM and Soundwave Radio, a community based station that broadcast online.

+The town is served by the local newspaper, North Devon Gazette.

 Notable buildings

-The Guildhall, constructed between 1739 and 1741, contains many ornamental features and entire rooms from Stowe House in Cornwall, built by the Earl of Bath in 1675 and dismantled in 1739.
+The Guildhall, constructed between 1739 and 1743, contains many ornamental features and entire rooms from Stowe House in Cornwall, built by the Earl of Bath in 1675 and dismantled in 1739.
 The building is a Grade I listed building on the Register of Historic England.
 Behind it is the town's Pannier Market.

 Hugh Squier

 Hugh Squier (1625–1710), a wealthy local merchant, was a great benefactor of South Molton.
 Son of William Squier of Townhouse, now a farmhouse about 1 mile west of the town, he made his fortune in London and returned home at the age of 29.
 He purchased the lordship of the manor of South Molton, which feudal position entitled him to the fees and tolls levied at the town's markets and fairs.

 His children all died young and having no heirs he thus decided to devote his wealth to philanthropical causes in his native town.
 In 1686 he built and endowed a grammar school in East Street, South Molton, known as Hugh Squier's Free School.
 The original Deed of Endowment and Appointment of Trustees is held at North Devon Record Office in Barnstaple.
 In 1877 it was amalgamated with the Blue Coat School, founded in 1711, and with the National Schools, founded in 1833.
 The combined school was known as South Molton United School.

 At his death, he left £2,314 to the Corporation of South Molton for cleansing and repairing the streets, along with bequests from his estate in the parish of Swimbridge and the rectory of North Molton which he had acquired.
 A contemporary portrait of him exists in the Mayor's Parlour in the Town Hall, and a stone bust of him made in 1910, apparently copied from the painting, is displayed on the facade of the same building.
 A medallion portrait of him hangs from the chain of office of the mayor.